rafaldr91/bitPayMagentoPlugin/README.md

 If you encounter any issues or implement any updates or changes, please open an [issue](https://github.com/bitpay/magento-plugin/issues) or submit a Pull Request.

-***NOTE*** The ``scripts/package`` file contains some configuration settings that will need to change for different releases.
+***NOTE:*** The ``scripts/package`` file contains some configuration settings that will need to change for different releases.
 If you are using this script to build files that are for distribution, these will need to be updated.

 # License